There is both light and darkness within each of us.

 What if we took wearied hands filled with compassion and hearts of courage entering with soft torches the dark place within us where he resides?

-Do we have the necessary valor, the hard-fought wisdom to enter the dark cave in which he lives, light years inside ourselves?
+Do we have the necessary valor, the hard-fought-for wisdom to enter the dark cave in which he lives, light years inside ourselves?